 Interest rate cuts, a construction boom, rapid employment growth and renewed confidence in the State government were just some of the reasons behind Sydney’s rapid and explosive growth in property values.

-But most experts agree that we’re now seeing the plateau in the Harbour City’s property boom.
+But most experts agree that we’re now seeing a moderation in property price growth in the Harbour City.

 For investors who haven’t secured real estate in Sydney, it begs the question: “are there still good quality opportunities to invest in Sydney’s suburbs?”